nuthanc/angular_advanced_fast/ngrx/ngrx-04-finished-shopping-list/README.md

 * The in ShoppingEditComponent, dispatch  StopEdit in onClear
   * In ngOnInit, select shoppingList and subscribe from it
   * Also unsubscribe the subscription

+### 15. Removing Redundant Component State Management

+* We don't need editIngredient index property in the Component as we already have it in the store's state
+* So we can remove them from the action argument from Edit and Delete actions